Skip to content

 Whatever the answer, Tojo is a historically important person.
 History buffs might want to photograph his grave.
-It is in Zoshigaya Cemetery.
+It is at Zoshigaya Cemetery.
 I’ve photographed it a few times.

 Hideki Tojo Zoshigaya grave